webboty/Dexter-Wiki/status-data.md

 # Dexter status data

 The status of the Dexter robot arm is returned to [DDE](DDE) by the [Firmware](Firmware) after every command.
 All the _DELTA and _AT values are scaled by the calibration values in the AxisCal.txt file.
-[DDE](DDE) calculates additional status data and adds it to the status array available to jobs.
+[DDE](DDE) calculates additional status data and adds it to the status array<sup>[1](https://github.com/cfry/dde/blob/e53ec91c4c6e0d3755a4e370af5d62ac8dc84e22/doc/ref_man.html#L2730)</sup> available to jobs.
 This includes slope values for each joint.

 The actually returned data includes:
 * DMA_READ_DATA